Warship (1973 TV series)

-Warship is a British television drama series produced by the BBC and broadcast between 1973 and 1977.
+Warship is a British television drama series produced by the BBC and broadcast from 1973 to 1977.
 The series was set contemporaneously and depicted life on board the fictitious Royal Navy frigate HMS Hero.
 Four series were produced with 45 episodes made in total.

-It was also subtitled into Dutch and broadcast in the Netherlands as Alle hens aan dek (All hands on deck) and it enjoyed popularity in Britain, Ireland, Australia, New Zealand and Singapore.
+It was also subtitled into Dutch and broadcast in the Netherlands as Alle hens aan dek (All hands on deck) and besides Britain was popular in Ireland, Australia, New Zealand and Singapore.

 Plot

 The episodes were written and filmed to reflect the reality of life in the Royal Navy and the Royal Marines in the 1970s.
 The primary focus for most stories was on the Captain and his fellow officers, but the series also featured life on the lower decks to portray episodes heavily featuring ratings.
 Episodes featured a variety of events at sea (the Cold War, smuggling, the evacuation of civilians from crisis-hit places, etc.), as well as the personal lives of officers and ratings and the impact their personal lives had on their professional lives and duties.